 It's also a good idea to include similar content in your next email.

 If the recipient engages with the email, let the sales rep know.

 Greet the new subscribers or customers by following the welcome email best practice.

 These emails generate 320% more revenue per email than any other type of email.
 Additionally, they're a fabulous opportunity to make a great first impression.

-In Chamaileon, we have already predesigned welcome email templates which you can redesign or use as inspiration.
+In Chamaileon, we have already predesigned welcome email templates which you can modify or use as inspiration.
 You can access them here.